samupagua/bash_tools/README.md

-# bash_tools
+# user_management_tool
-Bash toolkit to satisfy some repetitive tasks
+Bash tool to create, delete and modify user on Linux System